 The external and internal building structures will form part of the new museum displays and a first floor will be installed to provide rooms for a variety of community uses.

-Following consultation with residents and groups, plans are currently being finalised for planning permission, and will be published online later in December.
+Following consultation with residents and groups, plans have been finalised for planning permission, and are available for viewing online.